-Why do you need strength for an endurance sport like cycling
+Why do you need strength for an endurance sport like cycling?

-By doing a lot of endurance training, especially the type IIA, but also the type IIB, can be tuned to type I fibers.
+By doing a lot of endurance training, especially the type-IIA, but also the type IIB fibers, can be tuned to type-I fibers.
 In other words, endurance training makes you limper.
-To date, no convincing scientific evidence has been provided for the opposite, the tuning of slow to fast fibres.
-In order to make the different muscle fibre types stronger, they will also have to be trained in different ways, bearing in mind that improving the properties of one type of fibre may be at the expense of the other.
-Before a rider starts strength training, he should therefore think carefully about the purpose for which he wants to use this strength training and how his own body is made up.
+To date, no convincing scientific evidence has provided the opposite, the tuning of slow to fast fibers.
+In order to make the different muscle fiber types stronger, they will also have to be trained in different ways, bearing in mind that improving the properties of one type of fiber may go at the expense of the other.
+Before a rider starts strength training, he should therefore think carefully about the purpose for this strength training and how his own body is made up.

 Which strength training is right for you?

 |3 days/week, 10 weeks

 Squat exercises 80% 1RM

 |Influence strength training